archerydwd/blog/README.md

 ...
 ```

-The above form submits the comment’s id and article_id values, which are needed to delete the comment and
+The above form submits the comment’s id and article_id values.
+Which are needed to delete the comment and
 redirect back to show this article again.

-We need to insert the following into the src/controller/blog_comments_controller.erl file:
+We need to insert the following into: src/controller/blog_comments_controller.erl:
 ```
 ...
 delete('GET', [CommentId]) ->